Whether you’re a copywriter, marketer or online store, ReadablePro gives you the power to make every word count.

 We promise to never send you spam.

-You can score anything – web pages, Word documents, Open Office, PDFs, Markdown and even eBooks.
+Score all your text files, including Word documents, Open Office, PDFs, Markdown and even eBooks.

 Analyse an entire website, using its sitemap or RSS feed, in just a few minutes.

 Your email marketing

 Send your test email campaigns to your own unique email address and receive a full readability report.